Blog

 Staying balanced through the summer season

-by | Chinese medicine, Feature
+by | Feature, Traditional Chinese medicine

 In the East Asian Medicine Five Elements system, summer is associated with the element of Fire.
 The Five Elements theory is a fundamental concept in Chinese medicine and philosophy that categorizes the natural world and the human body into five elements: Wood, Fire, Earth, Metal, and Water.
 Each element represents specific qualities, organs, emotions, and seasons.